Combine workplace management and space planning with full employee experience capabilities in a single, central hub

 Typically this involves a centralized platform that provides details such as location, owner, contract and maintenance history for all assets in real time.

-Asset tracking takes the manual labor out of asset management.
+Using asset tracking software automates manual processes involved in asset management.
 And as we all know, eliminating manual labor can significantly reduce wasted time, energy and expenses.

-Asset tracking eliminates the need for administrative professionals to track down assets manually.
+Asset tracking eliminates the need for employees to track down assets manually.
 This means reduced human error that could lead to asset loss.
-Moreover, it frees these individuals to focus on other potentially revenue-generating responsibilities.
+It also frees up these individuals to focus on revenue-generating responsibilities.

 Without tracking your assets, you could be experiencing costly losses without even realizing it.
 Tracking your assets helps you avoid these losses and holds employees accountable for handling them responsibly.

-Any time you improve the function of your business, it becomes immediately evident to customers.
-Whether it's a well-stocked inventory, better informed employees or an overall more efficient operation, the customer experience will undoubtedly benefit from your internal improvements.
+Anytime you improve the function of your business, it becomes immediately evident to customers.
+Whether it's a well-stocked inventory, better informed employees, or an overall more efficient operation, customers will undoubtedly benefit from these internal improvements.
+Depending on your core business, some customers may want to know if you have asset tracking software because it speaks to your reliability as a partner.

-It’s difficult to scale your business for growth with manual asset tracking.
+It’s difficult to scale your business for growth when you're still using spreadsheets to keep track of everything you own.
 An asset tracking solution helps you identify asset utilization trends to help you prepare for growth.

-Certain regulatory compliance and certifications, like AIB certification, can be fulfilled by asset tracking.
-And by using an asset tracking solution, you can track and manage more than manual tracking allows.
+Asset tracking can help you comply with regulations, such as FASB lease accounting standards, or achieve certifications, such as AIB certification.
+By using an asset tracking solution, you can track and manage more than manual tracking allows.

 Asset tracking provides valuable, high-level insight into the performance of your business’s physical spaces, including the office, warehouse, and storage.
 This is important because it enables you to identify important links in the way these sectors utilize assets so they can streamline business operations.
 Furthermore, data tracking helps you anticipate asset needs before it’s necessary, like equipment maintenance.